Call the Community Safety Team on - 024 7652 2222. We recommend that you store this number on your mobile phone.

 Two members of the Residential Life Team will be on duty each night, throughout term time.
 They will be available from 18.00 to 08.00 hours on weekdays and from 10.00 until 22.00 hours at weekends.
 The Duty Tutor should be called in the event of any problem that you cannot cope with when the local member of the Residential Life Team is unavailable.
 The names and telephone numbers of the Duty Tutors are available from the Student Services reception desk in Senate House (next to Warwick Arts Centre - 024 7652 2280).

-You can call on ANY member of the Residential Life Team or Campus Security (who are qualified first aiders) for help.
+You can call on ANY member of the Residential Life Team or Community Safety (who are qualified first aiders) for help.
 Do not hesitate to contact them, even if in doubt on 024 7652 2083.

 Booking vacation accommodation

 University facilities (including accommodation) are used for conferences and events during vacations.
 This helps the University to maximise income and continue to keep students' rent as low as possible.
 Students who wish to remain on campus during a vacation period, that is not covered by their contract, may move to another room for that time (subject to availability).
 If you require vacation accommodation it must be booked in advance through the Student Services website.

 Trunk rooms and left luggage policy